netdata/blog/blog/2022-11-10-nvme-monitoring.md

 ![image](https://user-images.githubusercontent.com/24860547/201095398-07ce0754-db44-459a-8c9b-2565c712a725.png)

+In most cases of SSD failure, it isn't endurance that's the culprit.
+Firmware issues, media failures and hardware issues are all more likely (in that order) to be the root cause.

 ### Spare Capacity
 This metric measures the amount of spare capacity available on the device and is represented as a percentage.
 A lower percentage indicates that the device is running low on spare capacity.